XingchenCedricXu/xingchencedricxu.github.io/_pages/research.md

 2. Xingchen Xu, Qili Wang, Yizhi Liu, and Liangfei Qiu, "Social Attention as Reference Points: Evidence from A Field Experiment."

-3. Xingchen Xu, Yong Tan, "How do Peer Awards affect User-generated Content in Online Mental Healthcare Communities?
+3. Xingchen Xu and Yong Tan, "How do Peer Awards affect User-generated Content in Online Mental Healthcare Communities?
 An Empirical Investigation."

 4. Kyungmin Park, Stephanie Lee, Yong Tan, and Xingchen Xu, "Student Social Engagement in Online Learning: An Empirical Study."